NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit is a C++ single-header unit testing framework designed for assertion exactness, test readability, and clarity of error messages.

-ZenUnit's key feature is its convenient variadic syntax for writing multiple value-parameterized unit tests.
+ZenUnit's key feature is its convenient variadic syntax for writing value-parameterized unit tests.

 Here is the ZenUnit syntax for defining three independent test cases for the Calculator::Add(int x, int y) function: